Stories Served Around The Table

 Need more info?
 Contact me for author visit information and professional development options.
 In-person and remote presentations are available.

 Antoinette Truglio Martin was a Long Island speech therapist and special educator for forty years, but has been a writer all of her life.
-She is the author of the children’s picture book, Famous Seaweed Soup, and the memoir Hug Everyone You Know: a Year of Community, Courage, and Cancer, and most recently, Daily Bread-a middle grade historical fiction novel set in the Lower East Side of Manhattan 1911 that was inspired by her storyteller grandmother.
+She is the author of the children’s picture book, Famous Seaweed Soup, and the memoir Hug Everyone You Know: a Year of Community, Courage, and Cancer.
+Most recently, she published The Heart of Bakers and Artists and The Dreams of Singers and Sluggers- middle grade historical fiction novels set in the Lower East Side of Manhattan, 1911.
+The stories were inspired by her storyteller grandmother.
 Several of her essays and articles were published, and she was a columnist for two Long Island periodicals.
 Antoinette regularly blogs family stories and life musings at Stories Served Around the Table.